-What security obligations are imposed on data owners and entities that process PII on their behalf?
+What security obligations are imposed on PII owners and service providers that process PII on their behalf?

-PII Controllers or entities in charge of processing PII must take and observe various security measures for the protection of the PII, including administrative, physical and technical measures.
+PII controllers or entities in charge of processing PII must take and observe various security measures for the protection of the PII, including administrative, physical and technical measures.

-Administrative measures must be taken, such as actions and mechanisms for the management, support and review of the security in the information on an organisational level, the identification and classification of the information, as well as the formation and training of the personnel, in matters of PIL.
+Administrative measures must be taken, such as actions and mechanisms for the management, support and review of the security in the information on an organisational level, the identification and classification of the information, as well as the formation and training of the personnel, in matters of PII.